 Wire the removable FC bus terminal block plugs on the controller, and other controllers in a daisy-chain configuration using 3-wire twisted, shielded cable as shown in Figure 4.
-See Table 4 for more information.
+For more information about the FC Bus terminal function, requirements, and ratings, see Communications bus and power supply terminal block rating and requirements table.